grafana/k6-learn/Modules/II-k6-Foundations/07-Setting-test-criteria-with-thresholds.md

 ```

 The threshold above states that:
-- 90% of all HTTP requests should have a response time less than 400 ms
+- 90% of all HTTP requests should have a response time lower than 400 ms
-- 95% of all HTTP requests should have a response time less than 800 ms
+- 95% of all HTTP requests should have a response time lower than 800 ms
-- 99.9% of all HTTP requests should have a response time less than 2000 ms
+- 99.9% of all HTTP requests should have a response time lower than 2000 ms

 > :warning: Specifying multiple thresholds for the same metric.
-> If you want to include more than one threshold for the same metric, such as `http_req_duration` above, you **must** declare them in an array.

-> Note that the example below will NOT work, and will result in only the last line being used as a threshold:
+If you want to include more than one threshold for the same metric, such as `http_req_duration` above, you **must** declare them in an array.
+The example below will NOT work, and will result in only the last line being used as a threshold:

 ```js
 thresholds: {